gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 They were a head taller than Gumption, and the nubs of their horns had just started to show through their fur.

-For a moment Maddy thought they would be able to hurry by without any trouble, but then Bluster nudged his twin brother.
+For a moment Maddy thought they would be able to pass by unnoticed, or at least unbothered, but then Bluster nudged his twin brother with his elbow.
 Maddy took her sister's misshapen paw in her own.
 "You just stay hushed," she cautioned quietly, squeezing to show she meant it.